pakman198/modern-react-with-redux/README.md

 # modern-react-with-redux
-Moder React With Redux tutorial from Udemy
+Modern React With Redux tutorial from Udemy